cidstn/MarlinKp5L/README.md

 NO BLTouch
 Mesh Bed Leveling

-*Thanks for Vitor Vicente for helping me to figure out some issues with SDCARD.*
+*Thanks for Victor Vicente for helping me to figure out some issues with SDCARD.*
-Gracias a Vitor Vicente por ayudarme con los problemas con SDCARD.
+Gracias a Victor Vicente por ayudarme con los problemas con SDCARD.

 This post I`ve used to acomplish de mission, from user https://github.com/dmgualb. https://github.com/dmgualb/KP5L/tree/main